 Singapore PM congratulates Vietnam on handling of Covid-19

-The Hanoitimes - PM Lee is among ASEAN leaders calling for unity in the regional battle against the coronavirus.
+PM Lee is among ASEAN leaders calling for unity in the regional battle against the coronavirus.

 Singapore’s Prime Minister Lee Hsien Loong has congratulated his Vietnamese counterpart on Vietnam's fight against the pandemic that he called “decisive handling”, the Straits Times has reported.